 If you plan to run your business through a company, you need to register it with the Australian Investments and Securities Commission (ASIC) and obtain an Australian company number (ACN), before you can get your ABN and tax registrations.

-AUSkey is a secure login that lets you access and transact online with many government agencies.
+myGovID and RAM are the secure systems that let you access and transact online with many government agencies.

-With an AUSkey you can access the ATO Business Portal to:
+Registering with these two systems will allow you to access the ATO Business Portal to:

 - lodge your business activity statements